FOX SCHOOL OF BUSINESS AND MANAGEMENT

 • Cyber Security

-Job Prospects: The Fox Center for Student Professional Development (CSPD) provides students with career coaching and professional development resources that support the job search.
-The MS ITACS degree prepares graduates for employment in IT risk management, cyber security and information systems auditing positions at accounting and consulting firms, banks and financial companies, businesses producing goods and providing services, computer software and hardware companies, information and data service providers, and governmental agencies and non-governmental organizations.
-The U.S. Bureau of Labor Statistics reports 35% job growth through 2031.
+Job Prospects: The Fox Center for Student Professional Development (CSPD) and the MS ITACS Program’s Industry Advisory Council provide students with career coaching, mentoring, and support throughout their job search and professional development.
+The MS ITACS degree prepares graduates for employment in IT risk management, cyber security and information systems auditing positions at accounting and consulting firms, banks and financial companies, businesses producing goods and providing services, computer software and hardware companies, information/data service providers, critical infrastructure organizations, government agencies and non-governmental organizations.
+The U.S. Bureau of Labor Statistics reports 33% job growth through 2033.

 Licensure/Certification: Preparation for certification varies by area of concentration, as detailed below:

-• Certified Information Systems Auditor (CISA®): The MS ITACS program's IT Auditing capstone course (MIS 5902) prepares students in the IT Auditing concentration to take the CISA® certification exam.
+• Certified Information Systems Auditor (CISA®): The MS ITACS program's IT Auditing concentration courses and capstone course (MIS 5902) prepare students in the IT Auditing concentration to take the CISA® certification exam.
+Many MS ITACS instructors are accredited by ISACA and APMG as official CISA trainers/instructors.
 The MS ITACS program does not require students to take the CISA® exam.
 This is optional.
 Experience required for CISA® certification is a minimum of five years of professional work experience in information systems auditing, control or security.
-A master's degree in information security, information systems or related field from an accredited university can be substituted for three years of experience.
+The MS ITACS degree can be substituted for three years of experience.
 For more information, visit https://www.isaca.org/credentialing/cisa/get-cisa-certified.

-• Certified Information Systems Security Professional (CISSP®): The MS ITACS program’s Cyber Security capstone course (MIS 5903) prepares students in the Cyber Security concentration to take the CISSP® certification exam.
+• Certified Information Systems Security Professional (CISSP®): The MS ITACS program’s Cyber Security concentration courses and capstone course (MIS 5903) prepare students in the Cyber Security concentration to take the CISSP® certification exam.
 The MS ITACS program does not require students to take the CISSP® exam.
 This is optional.
-Experience required for CISSP® certification is a minimum of five years of cumulative paid work experience in two or more of the eight domains of the CISSP® Common Body of Knowledge (CBK).
+CISSP® certification requires a minimum of five years of cumulative paid work experience in two or more of the eight domains of the CISSP® Common Body of Knowledge (CBK).
+Temple University’s designation as a National Center of Academic Excellence in Cyber Defense (NCAE-CD) qualifies MS ITACS graduates for a one-year waiver of the CISSP five-year work experience requirement.
 For more information, visit https://www.isc2.org/certifications/cissp.

 Non-Matriculated Student Policy: This program requires the student to be matriculated in the degree program or graduate certificate program.